-Given that butter is saturated fat, its effects on health are controversial.
+Thank you for asking!
+Butter is saturated fat, its effects on health are highly questionable.

-For decades, the consumption of saturated-fat-rich foods, including full-fat dairy products like butter, was blamed for causing heart disease.
+For many years, the consumption of saturated-fat-rich foods like full-fat dairy products (butter) was believed to be the reason for heart disease.

-However, recent research has shown that, although the consumption of saturated-fat-rich foods like butter may increase several heart disease risk factors, including LDL (bad) cholesterol, it does not seem to increase the risk of heart disease itself.
+Yet, recent research proves that, although eating saturated-fat-rich foods like butter might increase some heart disease risk factors, including LDL (bad) cholesterol, it doesn’t seem to increase the risk of heart disease itself.

-While butter intake may increase heart disease risk factors, current research doesn’t show a significant link between butter intake and heart disease or stroke.
-This area of research is complex, highlighting the need for more high-quality studies.
+While butter consumption may increase heart disease risk factors, current research doesn’t show a significant connection between butter intake and heart disease or stroke.
+This area of research is complicated and it requires deeper research.

-Milk and milk-products are permitted on a low-carb diet like the Atkins diet but some options will be healthier than others.
-Avoid flavored milk which is high in sugar; one cup contains almost 12 grams of carbs.
+Milk and milk products are allowed on a low-carb diet such as the Atkins diet but some options will be healthier than others.
+Stay away from flavored milk because it is high in sugar; one cup has almost 12 grams of carbs.

-When you’re at the dairy case, look for these options instead:
+When you’re at the grocery, look for these options instead: